-"Property" means the property owned by the Developer in the District.
+"Property" means the property owned by the Developer, Lennar Winncrest or their Affiliates in the District.

 "Report Date" means April 1 and October 1 of any fiscal year.

 "Rule" means Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time.